-- Head office located in Thailand along with a copy of house registration (Tabien Baan) number or, in case of lease of office located you shall have a Letter of Consent obtained from the landlord.
+Your company’s head office must be located in Thailand.
+You will need to provide a copy of the house registration (Tabien Baan) number.
+In the case of leasing an office space, you will require a Letter of Consent from the landlord.

-- Letter of Certification from the bank to certify the adequacy of funds in the Thai shareholder’s personal bank account where Thai shareholders will be amongst foreign shareholders.
+Thai shareholders with foreign shareholders must obtain a Letter of Certification from the bank, certifying the sufficiency of funds in the Thai shareholder’s personal bank account.

-- All shareholders/initial promoters and directors will be required to sign part of the application documents in Thailand.
+All shareholders, initial promoters, and directors are required to sign relevant application documents in Thailand.

 If your business falls under the restricted category as per the Foreign Business Act, you must obtain a Foreign Business License (FBL) before commencing operations.
 The approval process for the FBL can take between 3 to 6 months.